Krushnatawri18/My-Learnings/15-js-basics-II/js basics-II notes.md

 ```

 ### `Note`
-- For all reference (non-primitive) data type, both `==` and `===` works the same they don't check the actual content but instead they check whether both variables referene to same object in memory.
+- For all reference (non-primitive) data type, both `==` and `===` works the same they don't check the actual content but instead they check whether both variables reference to same object in memory.
 ```js
 let array1 = [12, 34, 58, 74, 96];
 let array2 = new Array(12, 34, 58, 74, 96)